 These easy lentil meatballs are incredibly versatile and can easily be adapted to different dishes by tweaking the seasonings and add-ins.
 Here are just a few recommendations.

-Mediterranean: Use fresh basil, tomato puree (2 tbsp), and possibly 1-2 tablespoon of finely chopped olives for simple Mediterranean lentil meatballs.
+- Mediterranean: Use fresh basil, tomato puree (2 tbsp), and possibly 1-2 tbsp of finely chopped olives for simple Mediterranean lentil meatballs.

 How to Make Easy Mushroom Lentil Meatballs?

 1) First, sort through (to remove any debris) and rinse the red lentils.
 Then, in a medium saucepan, bring the water to a boil over medium-high heat.

 2) Once boiling, add the lentils and a lid and reduce the heat to low.
 Simmer the lentils for 15-20 minutes, or until the water has absorbed and the lentils are tender.
 Then, remove them from the heat and allow to cool.